michaelcoyote/michaelcoyote.github.io/_posts/2019-05-06-bash_readline_keys.md

 title: "bash readline shortcuts"
 description: "bash key combinations and shortcuts"
 category:
-tags: [coyote,tech,keyboard,bash]
+tags: [coyote,tech,keyboard,bash,readline]
 ---
 {% include JB/setup %}

 # Bash key combinations and shortcuts

+Over the last few years I spent a lot of time at the `bash` CLI, often on systems without my dotfiles loaded.
+I wanted to get faster but I couldn't rely on heavy customization.
+I put together this cheat sheet of `bash` keyboard shortcuts to help me power through issues on all sorts of systems.
+Largely this was an exercise in learning them but I still do occasionally refer back to this page.

 The `bash` shell uses a library called GNU Readline that provides easy and quick CLI key combination access to `bash` history, screen movement and line editing commands.
 I've collected some of these here along with some builtin bash shortcuts for history and other functions.

-Note: The command `bind -p` will list all the keybindings and the readline functions they call.
+Note: The command `bind -p` will list all the keybindings and the Readline functions they call.

 ## Cursor Movement